Current Mortgage Rates (December 2020)

-Origination points are a fee charged by the lender to compensate the loan officer.
+Origination points are a fee charged by the lender to compensate for the loan officer.
 However, not all lenders will charge points.
-Some times mortgage points are referred to as an origination fee, but they are the same thing.
+Sometimes mortgage points are referred to as an origination fee, but they are the same thing.
 On average most lenders charge approximately 1 origination point.
-These mortgage points are not tax deductible.
+These mortgage points are not tax-deductible.

 How discount points affect your monthly payment ($100,000 loan amount)

 - 0 discount points – Rate 4.5% – Payment $507 – $1,000 upfront

 - 1 discount points – Rate 4.25% – Payment $492 – $1,000 upfront